netcoop/t3ext-retrostats/README.md

 | stat_IP_anonymize_mask_ipv4 | int | (Since TYPO3 4.7); Prefx-mask 0..32 to use for anonymisation of IP addresses (IPv4).
 Only used, if stat_IP_anonymize is set to 1.; Recommendation for Germany: config.stat_IP_anonymize_ipv4 = 24 | 24 |
 | stat_IP_anonymize_mask_ipv6 | int | (Since TYPO3 4.7); Prefx-mask 0..128 to use for anonymisation of IP addresses (IPv6).
 Only used, if stat_IP_anonymize is set to 1.
 Recommendation for Germany: config.stat_IP_anonymize_ipv6 = 64 | 64 |
 | stat_logUser | boolean | (Since TYPO3 4.7) Confgure whether to log the username of the Frontend user, if the user is logged in in the FE currently.
 Setting this to 0 allows to anonymize the username. | 1 |

+### Example TypoScript (setup)

+Setting the following options will be sufficient in most cases.
+The first 3 settings (stat, stat_apache and stat_apache_logfile) are essential, the rest is optional.

+    config {
+    	// Necessary configuration options:
+    	stat = 1
+    	stat_apache = 1
+    	stat_apache_logfile = www.mysite.com.log

+    	// Optional:
+    	// This one is adviced in combination with realurl: stat_apache_pagenames = [request_uri]

+    	stat_excludeBEuserHits = 1
+    	stat_excludeIPList = xxx.xx.xx.xxx,yy.yy.yyy.yyy
+    }